A few months ago, Seth and I had the privilege of interviewing self-storage investing expert Scott Meyers in episode 28 of the REtipster podcast.

 - Manager’s Tool Kit

 - 90 Day Fast Start Guide

 Why would I put it in this order?
-Because the Written Manual and the One Day Workshop material helps explain what the Valuator is, what the Forms & Documents cover and they guide you the through the rest of the material much more effectively.
+Because the written manual and the one-day workshop material help explain what the Valuator is, what the Forms & Documents cover and they guide you through the rest of the material much more effectively.